orestespap/bitcoin-blockchain-converter/README.md

 ## Installing ##

-The project has very limited dependencies by design in order to make it easy to install and use for researchers from all backgrounds.
+By design, the project has very limited dependencies in order to make it easy to install and use for researchers from all backgrounds.
 We also assume that researchers already have the Bitcoin blockchain data available.
 If not, you can get it using [Bitcoin Core](https://bitcoin.org/en/download).

 To parse the Bitcoin blockchain, we used a [Python blockchain parser](https://github.com/alecalve/python-bitcoin-blockchain-parser) developed by [@alecalve](https://github.com/alecalve).